 Sara Marianovich studied at the Faculty of Music (FMU), University of Arts, Belgrade.
-Graduating, she won “The University of Arts Prize” as the best student at FMU and she was also awarded the "Emil Hajek Foundation Prize", given to the most promising young pianist.
-Then she proceeded to obtain the Master of Arts degree on the FMU.
+Graduating, she won “The University of Arts Prize” as the best student at FMU and the "Emil Hajek Foundation Prize", given to the most promising young pianist.
+She obtained the "Master of Arts" degree on the FMU.
 Later, she completed successfully the Course on interpretation of Spanish music on the Royal High Conservatory of Music in Madrid (Spain).
 She studied piano under the guidance of renowned professors: Lully Petrovic, Arbo Valdma, Victor Merzhanov, Dmitri Bashkirov, Joaquin Soriano and Manuel Carra.

-As a pedagogue, Sara Marianovich gives piano Masterclasses for students, including International Courses on interpretation of Spanish music, as well as Teacher Training programmes.
-She has a valuable experience working with the kids, and her innovative method for children musical education.
-Up to present, she performed on more than thousand multimedia concerts for children in Serbia, Spain, France, Switzerland and Bosnia y Herzegovina, in collaboration with prestigious institutions such as: the "Juan March" Foundation, Madrid; the International University "Menendez Pelayo", Spain; University of Huelva, Spain; the Spanish National Library in Madrid; “Instituto Cervantes” in Belgrade; "Hotel Ritz" in Madrid; Belgrade Philharmonic Orchestra; State Department of Culture, Serbia; etc. She also created and produced the TV programme for children, in collaboration with eminent artists and supported by important Institutions.
+Sara is an author of the book-CD “Following the Traces of sound", which is an innovative method for children musical education.
+Up to present, she performed more than thousand multimedia concerts for children in Serbia, Montenegro, Spain, France, Switzerland, etc., supported by prestigious institutions, such as: the "Juan March" Foundation, Madrid; the International University "Menendez Pelayo", Spain; University of Huelva, Spain; the Spanish National Library in Madrid; “Instituto Cervantes”; "Hotel Ritz" in Madrid; Belgrade Philharmonic Orchestra; State Department of Culture, Serbia; etc. She also created and produced the TV programme for children, in collaboration with eminent artists.
 This multimedia project for children is also highly recommended by Maestro Zubin Mehta, who emphasized that < this is exactly what is necessary for children: to inspire and discipline them with music, preparing them for the hardships of life. >